volantis-x/volantis-x.github.io/source/advanced-settings/index.md

 ### Running speed

--When visiting a website with dynamic special effects backgrounds (such as snowflakes, particles, etc.), the phone will soon become hot and get stuck, the notebook will soon fan out and the browser prompts to close this page.
+- When visiting a website with dynamic special effects backgrounds (such as snowflakes, particles, etc.), the phone will soon become hot and get stuck, the notebook will soon fan out and the browser prompts to close this page.
 If you want the website to have a good experience, please try not to install such plug-ins.